developerstephanieb/latex_reference/01_fundamentals/03_text_format_and_layout.md

 ## Font Styles

-There are two primary ways to apply font styles: as a command that takes an argument, or as a declaration that switches the style on for all subsequent text within its scope.
+There are two primary ways to apply font styles: as a command that takes an argument, or as a declaration that switches the style for all subsequent text within its scope.

 - **Argument Form**: Applies a style to a specific piece of text.